Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Contraindications to the use of Prednisolone

-Contraindications to the appointment of Prednisolone are the following conditions in a patient:
+Contraindications to prescribing Prednisolone are the following conditions in the patient:

 • During pregnancy (especially before 12 weeks of gestation)